5 Essential Benefits of Cloud Computing for Remote Workers

 “The data suggests a pivot to cloud, and perhaps, more public cloud,” Instinet said.
 That shift reflects general trends toward greater cloud reliance across industries.
 With more employees working remotely, said Instinet, the situation “could accelerate cloud migration.”
 The firm expects that companies exposed to public cloud “will emerge stronger” following current orders to limit the spread of COVID-19.

 Preferred public cloud providers, according to the survey, include Microsoft Azure and Amazon Web Services (AWS); other platforms from Google, Oracle, and IBM ranked lower in terms of adoption.
 Organizations may choose to migrate fully to the cloud in either a single platform or a multi-cloud strategy or implement a hybrid cloud infrastructure with a mix of cloud and on-prem servers.
-The Instinet report warned that companies exposed solely to private cloud or on-premise assets could lag in terms of advancement when compared to their peers using public cloud services.
+The Instinet report warned that companies exposed solely to private cloud or on-premises assets could lag in terms of advancement when compared to their peers using public cloud services.

 Experts who spoke to the Wall Street Journal agreed that the abrupt shift toward remote work will push companies toward greater cloud adoption, especially among those in the cyber security industry.
 According to the article, “The pivot to working from home highlights the benefits of cloud-based services that can quickly scale up defenses around decentralized employees.”